richrd/endlessvoid/README.md

 ## TODO

+* [ ] Separate update and render operations and optimize rendering
 * [ ] Clean up code and refactor it into proper modern js
 * [ ] Fix stars and add parallax effect
 * [ ] ~~Improve planet generation~~ Design sun, planet and moon generation.